Elvisthegreat/perfect-world/README.md

   *
    # Project and User Goal
    ### Project Goal
-    a.
-Is to reach out and bring hope to as many people out there no matter what age, to let many know that there is hope and a new world for everyone
+    * Is to reach out and bring hope to as many people out there no matter what age, to let many know that there is hope and a new world for everyone
-   ### User Goal
+   ### User Goal and User Requrements and Expectations
-     a.
-Want to feel the flexibility of the web <br>
+    * Want to feel the flexibility of the web <br>
-     b. make sure so called links are clickable and no broken link <br>
+    * make sure so called links are clickable and no broken link <br>
-     c.
-Grammars used for the the page are easy to understand <br>
+    * Grammars used for the the page are easy to understand <br>
-     d. constrast with with background written are all readable
+    * constrast with with background written are all readable
+    * Quick and easily find relevant informations
+    * Functions work as expected
+   ### Site Owner Goal
+    * Making sure to keep improving on the project and correct any further error found in the page
+    * Make any changes needed like things deficult for user to interact with

+    # User Experience
+  * Make sure the website is easy or pleasing it is to use
+  * Website created in a way it doesn't degrades the user experience so people will simply stay away
+    # Design Choices
+    This webpage was designed base on my faith and christianity believes. knowing that there is a God who will bring and end to this world turmoil
+    # Colors used for this web page are grey, white and green but mostly used is Grey
+    # Fonts
+     'Bakkak One', was used for all the headings 'Cursive' as fallback font and 'Lato' was used for the body and 'san-serif' as fallback
+    # Structure
+     This page was stuctured based on my own personal idea, in a way its might be easy for the user to understand and to find things easily Home, Gallery and Learn More section
+    * A home section where lastest update could be posted
+    * Gallery section where more images could be added
+    * Learn More section where someone could sign up if interested with what the page could teach
 ## Languages Used For This Project

 * HTML5